influxdata/influxdb-client-js/influxdb-client-apis.task.ownerid.md

 ## Task.ownerID property

-The ID of the user who owns this Task.
+ID of the user who owns this Task.

 <b>Signature:</b>